nealrichardson/zendo/README.md

     install.packages("zendo") -->

-The pre-release version of the package can be pulled from GitHub using the [devtools](https://github.com/r-lib/devtools) package:
+The pre-release version of the package can be pulled from GitHub using the [removtes](https://github.com/r-lib/remotes) package:

-    # install.packages("devtools")
+    # install.packages("remotes")
-    devtools::install_github("nealrichardson/zendo")
+    remotes::install_github("nealrichardson/zendo")

 ## Getting started